Data Revolution, Open Data and Public Sector Information

 Public sector information (PSI)

-For the sake of argument too, I will make brief use of the so-called DIKW pyramid (we can for sure drop the Wisdom component!) to make a logical distinction between data an information.
+For the sake of argument too, I will make brief use of the so-called DIKW pyramid (we can for sure drop the Wisdom component!) to make a logical distinction between data and information.
 In this context, we can say that information is data that is processed and structured in some fashion that is useful for people to understand.
 Taking this at face value, we immediately realize that governments need to have information (not just data) to be able to function effectively, issue policies and regulations and manage the overall state of affairs of a country.

-We also need to point out that not all public sector information comes from data collected by the government or is based on actual data for that matter.
+We also need to point out that not all public sector information comes from data collected by the government or is based on actual data, for that matter.
 For example, OECD’s definition of PSI includes products and services in addition to data (see http://www.oecd.org/internet/ieconomy/40826024.pdf).
 The EU uses this definition and calls for the reuse of PSI both within and across governments in the Union.

 Open data

-If the public sector is already investing public resources to process data and generate information then it makes perfect sense to make this information also available, in addition to the data that was used to created.
+If the public sector is already investing public resources to process data and generate information, then it makes perfect sense to make this information also available, in addition to the data that was used to create.
 If private contractors are used to processes the data and contracts are not clear about the ownership of the information being generated, it is then feasible that such information can become private and will not be readily available to the average person.

 Data, development and revolution

-In any event, there seems to be clear need for a “data revolution” as suggested by the post-2015 HLP.
+In any event, there seems to be a clear need for a “data revolution” as suggested by the post-2015 HLP.
 But what the HLP has in mind goes well beyond measuring and monitoring development progress.
-The panel also includes in its call for a “new data revolution” (if it is new I presume there was a previous data revolution somewhere in the past) for accountability, decision-making processes, capturing citizens demands, reaching the neediest, assessing public service delivery, providing open access and supporting statistical systems (see HLP report http://www.un.org/sg/management/pdf/HLP_P2015_Report.pdf, pgs.
+The panel also includes in its call for a “new data revolution” (if it is new, I presume there was a previous data revolution somewhere in the past) for accountability, decision-making processes, capturing citizens’ demands, reaching the neediest, assessing public service delivery, providing open access and supporting statistical systems (see HLP report http://www.un.org/sg/management/pdf/HLP_P2015_Report.pdf, pgs.
 23-24).
 Note that the HLP does not refer to big data at all and uses “open data” as two separate words – and not as the concept we discussed in the previous section.
 Finally, the HLP also calls for a “Global Partnership on Development Data” which should include all stakeholders and sectors, as well as all interested parties.

 I am not too sure I understand the concept of development data.
 For poor countries (LDCs, LICs and many LMICs) most PSI is relevant for development and is indeed a requirement to make integrated and evidence based policy decisions.
 This is certainly not the case with countries in the upper brackets of development or income.
 In this light, there is no single definition of development data as it can vary across different contexts.
-It is probably better to stick then to PSI which is relevant to development, while also fostering participation, transparency and accountability.
+It is probably better to stick to PSI, which is relevant to development, while also fostering participation, transparency and accountability.

 Cheers, Raúl